git-town/git-town/README.md

 Git Town provides a number of additional Git commands that automate the typical high-level operations in
-<a href="http://scottchacon.com/2011/08/31/github-flow.html" target="_blank">GitHub flow</a>
+<a href="http://scottchacon.com/2011/08/31/github-flow.html" target="_blank">GitHub Flow</a>
-and others.
+and other workflows.

-It is designed for workflows that have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and assumes you use a central code repository like
+It is designed for workflows that have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and it assumes you use a central code repository like
 <a href="http://github.com" target="_blank">GitHub</a> or
 <a href="https://bitbucket.org" target="_blank">Bitbucket</a>.